How to Arrange a Care Home in Thailand From the UK

 • Preference for residential care home vs. live-in carer at home

-• Budget (both now and projected over 5-10 years)
+• Budget (both now and projected over 5-10 years) — our cost comparison is a useful starting point

 Step 2: Research Locations